yash-nm/library-book-management/README.md

 - Core Java Concepts:
   - Classes & Objects
   - Encapsulation
+  - Packages (`mainpackage`)
-  - HashMap (Collections Framework)
+  - HashMap and HashSet (Collections Framework)
   - Exception Handling
-  - (Optional) File I/O

 ## 🚀 How to Run

 > ⚠️ You cannot run this project directly on GitHub.
-You need to download or clone it and run it on your local machine.
+Clone or download it, and run it locally.

 1. Clone the repository:
    ```bash